-Ghana offers access to foreign telecommunications providers for most services but requires that these services be provided through joint ventures with Ghanaian nationals.
-In May 2010, Ghana announced a floor price of \$0.19 per minute for terminating international calls into Ghana, significantly increasing the cost of terminating international calls into the country from about \$0.13 per minute.
+Ghana offers access to foreign telecommunications providers for most services, but requires that these services be provided through joint ventures with Ghanaian nationals.
+On December 31, 2009, Ghana enacted legislation requiring a minimum rate of \$0.19 per minute for terminating international calls into Ghana, significantly increasing the cost of terminating international calls into the country from approximately \$0.07 per minute for fixed networks and \$0.13 per minute for mobile networks.
 All local and international calls are subject to a tax of \$0.06 per minute.
-In its GATS commitments on basic telecommunications, Ghana has adopted the Reference Paper on Pro-Competitive Regulatory Principles that require it to ensure cost based interconnection with major suppliers.